ptsteadman/notebook/notes/computer/misc.md

 Find by filename: `find / -name foo`

+Linux kernel version: `uname -a`

+Replace the content of a file that requires sudo: `sudo bash -c 'echo "nameserver 8.8.8.8" > /etc/resolv.conf'`

 ## Ubuntu Nvidia Driver Stuff

 - Add the `graphics-drivers` ppa.
 You can view current ppas with `vim